procrypt/chatbot/README.md

-## Dumb!
+# Dumb!
 The Chatbot
-This is minimum functionality chatbot written in **Go**.
+This is minimum functionality chatbot written in **Golang**.

 It can give responses like, `current weather`, `time`,`date`, `day` and `month`.

+**NOTE:** Please make sure you enable **CORS** in your web-browser by adding this [plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

-The `JSON` request and response objects are shown below.
+The JSON request and response objects are shown below.

 ### JSON Request Object